jdblischak/smk-simple-slurm/examples/README.md

 * `out-of-memory` - Trigger an out-of-memory error.
 Snakemake can handle this by default

+* `pinned-conda-envs` - Pin packages in conda environments

 * `separate-stderr` - Log stdout and stderr to separate files

+* `shared-logs` - Share the same profile `config.yaml` between multiple pipelines, but include the name of the Snakefile in the path to the log files

 * `singularity` - Run a rule inside a singularity container

-* `shared-logs` - Share the same profile `config.yaml` between multiple pipelines, but include the name of the Snakefile in the path to the log files

 * `slurm-native` - Use Snakemake's native Slurm support (`--slurm`, requires Snakemake 7.19.0+)